Market Place Remodelling: Frequently Asked Questions

 Who is building it?

 - Dave Lucey Limited, a Frome based contractor.
-The works contract has been let and is being project managed by FTC.
+The works contract is being project managed by FTC.
 Dave Lucey Limited can be contacted on 01373 462726 or email on firstname.lastname@example.org

-How are we meeting the needs of businesses during Phase 1?
+How are we meeting the needs of businesses?

-- Through sensitive phasing and the provision of temporary delivery bays in Market Place and King Street.
-Signage will be in place to direct customers to Cheap Street businesses and a special feature on Cheap Street is now available on the Discover Frome website to promote shopping in this part of the town centre at Cheap Street Eclectic Shopping.
-FTC and MDC staff are also working closely with the market traders to ensure that they can continue to trade during the construction phase.
+- Through sensitive phasing and the provision of temporary delivery bays in Market Place and King Street which will remain in position until further notice.
+A special feature on Cheap Street is now available on the Discover Frome website to promote shopping in this part of the town centre at Cheap Street Eclectic Shopping.
+The Frome Independent successfully used the Boyle Cross area at their December event and the weekly markets run by Mendip District Council will operate from the area in the lead up to the New Year.

 How much will it cost?